DevExpress/testcafe-browser-provider-saucelabs/README.md

 Use the following environment variables to set additional configuration options:

  - `SAUCE_JOB` - the text that will be displayed as Job Name on SauceLabs,

  - `SAUCE_BUILD` - the text that will be displayed as Build Name on SauceLabs.

+ - `SAUCE_CONFIG_PATH` - Path to a file which contains additional job options as JSON.
+See [SauceLabs Test Configuration](https://wiki.saucelabs.com/display/DOCS/Test+Configuration+Options#TestConfigurationOptions) for a full list.

 ## Author
 Developer Express Inc. (https://devexpress.com)